 The wiring in a typical residence can get complicated, and in an effort to keep track of what's what, electricians -- partly by convention -- assign certain colors to the wires in an electrical circuit.
 The National Electrical Code mandates particular colors for the ground wire and the neutral or return leg of a grounded circuit, but it doesn't say anything about the hot wires.
 This is ostensibly to prevent electricians from an over-reliance on color.

-Ground Wire Colors
+Ground Wire Color

 The grounding wire in your switch or outlet box isn't actually a part of the circuit -- but in terms of safety, it's the most important one, because it diverts anomalous current to earth and prevents fires and electrocution.
-The NEC requires the system grounding conductor to be covered with insulation that is green or green with yellow stripes, or it can be bare.
+The NEC requires the system grounded conductor color to be covered with insulation that is green or green with yellow stripes, or it can be bare.
 In practice, the ground wire in most 120- and 240-volt circuits is bare, but if you run across a green wire, it's a ground wire.
 The NEC prohibits using ground wire colors for other conductors.

 Neutral Wire Colors